|

 Mead silt with the current low water levels you know how you can sink at the water's edge.
 It's almost

-quicksand like, sucking you in, down to your ankles, sometimes up to your knees.
+like quicksand, sucking you in, down to your ankles, sometimes up to your knees.

 What happens next is your shoes are sucked right off your feet when you pull